Transurethral Resection of Bladder

 Recovering at home

 Once you’re home, be as active as you comfortably can.
 Get up and walk around, but avoid exercise or heavy activities until you feel better.
-You can likely return to your normal routine in 1 to 2 days.
+You can likely return to your normal routine in days.
 If you go home with a catheter, care for it as directed.
 And follow any special instructions your healthcare provider gave you.

 When to call your healthcare provider